patrickml/event-horizon/docs/meteor/counter.md

 The function will have three params `(store, data, update)`

-  `store` => this is the current value of the store before updating
+  `store` => this is the current value of the store, before updating

   `data` => this is any data you wish to pass to the action from a dispatchment (We will cover these later)

   `update` => this is the function that will update your store.
 It uses Object.assign({}, store, yourData) to update the store making sure we never mutate any objects.
 This also allows you to just update a single key in the store.
+Because this is a function you can update the store via callbacks and promises.

  So lets create the file `counter.actions.js` under `/imports/client/actions`

- Now in this file add the following code.
+ Now in this file add the following code:

 ```js
 import EventHorizon from 'meteor/patrickml:event-horizon';